Fellowship & Grant Opportunities

 The Haas Center for Public Service and the Earth Systems Program have partnered to launch the Earth Systems Public Service Summer Fellowship as part of the Cardinal Quarter initiative.
 This Fellowship allows students to apply what they have learned through interdisciplinary environmental studies and further engage this learning during a summer internship experience working in public service with an organization or government agency.
 Contact the Student Services Manager with questions.
-Applications can be found on the Haas website.
-Applications are due February 4, 2020.
+Applications are due February, Winter Quarter.

 Provides financial support for work on research projects and internships undertaken by Earth Systems majors that will foster students’ growth as interdisciplinary environmental scholars and problem-solvers.
 Contact program staff with questions.

 For summer research with a Stanford Earth faculty member on a designated project.

 The Haas Center, in collaboration with campus programs and centers, supports undergraduate students to pursue local, national, and global immersive and intensive (8-weeks or more, full-time) service experiences.

 The Gardner, Ford, SPIN and Public Scholarship Summer fellowships support students to work in full-time, mentored positions with outstanding leaders after graduation.

 To promote the awareness of environmental issues resulting from past and present energy use (support NGO efforts).

 SIG offers 50 paid fellowships and internship stipends annually for students to work in public policy across the country and around the world.